yay135/GTEx_NNLS_Deep_Learning/readme.md

 ### 3.3 Clone the current project
 Run the following command to clone the project.
 ``git clone https://github.com/yay135/GTEx_NNLS_Deep_Learning``

+Download data.7z using the link in section2 and copy data.7z to he cloned project folder.
 ### 3.4 Build a docker image
 Change the directory to the project root folder.
 ``cd GTEx_NNLS_Deep_Learning``